sequelize/sequelize/docs/models-usage.md

   });
 ```

+`findAndCountAll` also supports distinct.
+If marked as distinct, included assoications will not be counted.
 `findAndCountAll` also supports includes.
 Only the includes that are marked as `required` will be added to the count part:

 Suppose you want to find all users who have a profile attached: